sfarthin/crop-rotate-and-sample-in-browser/README.md

 ## Testing

-You can run unit tests with Karma
+Karma/Jasmine is used for unit tests.

 	npm install
 	karma start